Adinda Cresheilla: Miss Supranational 2022

 As the winner of Puteri Indonesia Pariwisata 2022, Cresheilla represented Indonesia at Miss Supranational 2022 at the Strzelecki Park Amphitheater in Nowy Sącz, Małopolska, Poland on 15 July 2022.

 During the pageant, Cresheilla won the special award of Miss Supra Chat, together with Nguyễn Huỳnh Kim Duyên of Vietnam.
 At the end of the event, Cresheilla was crowned as the 3rd Runner-up.
-It was Indonesia's seventh consecutive placement and the fourth time in the top 5 after 2013, 2018, and 2019.
+It was Indonesia's seventh consecutive placement and the fourth time in the top 5, after 2013, 2018, and 2019.

 Filmography

 Cresheilla began her acting career in the comedy-romance film titled Jomblo, directed by Setiawan Hanung Bramantyo and produced by SinemArt in 2006.
 On her debut film, Cresheilla was paired with mega-stars Christian Sugiono, Rianti Cartwright and Nadia Saphira.
-In 2020, She also joined the Top Model competition, on the Season 1 of Indonesia's Next Top Model, where she finished as the semi-finalist.
+In 2020, She also joined the Top Model competition, on Season 1 of Indonesia's Next Top Model, where she finished as a semi-finalist.